Don’t hate us just yet.

 Whether this is your first time here or you’ve been keeping up with our adventures and misadventures for a while, truth is we must be some of the travel bloggers sharing the least amount of selfies and this one you are reading, could be one of the most private blogs ever around here.

 That said, it does not mean we don’t take pics of our faces from time to time – or that we don’t like to talk about our own experiences.
-In fact, when we go somewhere, after taking tons of landscape shots, we tend to snap one or two of ourselves.
+When we go somewhere, after taking tons of landscape shots, we tend to snap one or two of ourselves.

-Despite all that is being said lately, 2016 has been pretty grand to us.
-We definitely cannot complain because health, love and happiness was all around us (and that is EVERYTHING).
+Despite all that is being said lately, 2016 was pretty grand to us as a blogger couple.
+We definitely cannot complain because health, love, and happiness was all around us (and that is EVERYTHING).
 We could not be luckier really.